Navajo weaving: Recent developments

 Large numbers of Navajo continue to weave commercially.
 Contemporary weavers are more likely to learn the craft from a Dine College course, as opposed to family.
 Contemporary Navajo textiles have suffered commercially from two sets of pressures: extensive investment in pre-1950 examples and price competition from foreign imitations.
 Modern Navajo rugs command high prices.

+The Navajo Arts and Crafts guild was formed in 1941 with help from the government's Indian Arts and Crafts Board (IACB).
+It followed previous models like the Museum of Modern Art exhibit, with general manager Adair arranging exhibitions of handcrafts at museums and fairs.
+By May 1944, the guild had their own trademark, used in tandem with the IACB's certificate of authenticity to guarantee the superior quality and legitimacy of their handicrafts.
+The guild gave Navajos an alternative to traders at trading posts, resulting in opposition from traders and attempts to intimidate weavers into selling only to them or risk losing the credit system.
+The guild was able to use knowledge from previous projects on improving Navajo weaving and was proof of the viability of tribally run cooperative enterprises with the government.
+The guild was also integral in breaking the trader's hold on the Navajo economy.

 Construction

 A Navajo woman shows the long, dense wool of a Navajo-Churro ewe to a Navajo girl.